Privacy and Data Protection Research Writer at TermsFeed.

-Take a look at this cookie banner from the Information Commissioner's Office (ICO):
+Take a look at this example of a cookie banner:

-The ICO website sets two types of cookies.
+The website using this banner will set two types of cookies.
 It doesn't give you an option about setting the first type of cookies because these are necessary.
 When it comes to analytics cookies, the website asks for your consent.
 This demonstrates the rule about cookies in the ePrivacy Directive.

 Is it Safe to Agree to Cookies?